Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Baseline results

-\section{In-sample evaluation}
+\subsection{In-sample evaluation}

-Following Stock and Watson (2003), the in-sample evaluation of predictive power is conducted using autoregressive distributed lag (ARDL) models for multi-period cumulative GDP growth rates.
+Following \citet{StockWatson2003}, we conduct our in-sample evaluation of predictive power using autoregressive distributed lag (ARDL) models for multi-period cumulative GDP growth rates.
 More specifically, we predict the $h$-quarter-ahead cumulative GDP growth rate, with $h=4,12,20$, using a bivariate model that includes one predictor at a time plus lags of GDP growth.
-We also consider results for $h=28$, which corroborate those obtained for $h=20$ and are not reported here to save space.
+We also consider results for $h=28$, which corroborate those obtained for $h=20$ and are not reported in the interest of space.
 The economic significance of alternative predictors is then evaluated using the $R^2$ of the regressions.

 The ARDL regressions are as follows:

 where $y_t^h$ is the log approximation of the cumulative GDP growth rate over a period of length $h$, i.e., $y_t^h = \ln(GDP_t)-\ln(GDP_{t-h}) $, $y_t$ is the log approximation of the year-on-year GDP growth rate at time $t$, i.e., $y_t= \ln(GDP_t)-\ln(GDP_{t-4})$, $x_{i,t}$ is the $i$-th candidate predictor, $u_t$ is the error term, $\beta_0$ is a constant, $\beta_{1}(L)$ and $\beta_{2,i}(L)$ are lag polynomials, such that $\beta_{1}(L) y_{t-h} = \sum_{j=1}^{p} \beta_{1,j} y_{t-h+1-j} $ and $\beta_{2,i}(L) x_{i, t-h} = \sum_{j=1}^{q} \beta_{2,i,j} x_{i, t-h+1-j} $.